Posts

 Black beans are high in antioxidants, particularly anthocyanins, which can help protect brain cells from oxidative stress and inflammation – a tasty way to support brain health!
 They’re also a good source of

-• Fiber: The fiber content aids in stabilizing blood sugar levels, which can enhance focus and concentration.
+• Fiber: Helps stabilize blood sugar levels, which can enhance focus and concentration.

-• B Vitamins: They are a good source of B vitamins (like folate), which play a crucial role in brain function, including mood regulation and cognitive performance.
+• B Vitamins: Play a crucial role in brain function, including mood regulation and cognitive performance.

-• Minerals: Black beans contain minerals like magnesium and iron, which are important for overall brain health, supporting energy production and cognitive function.
+• Minerals: Magnesium and iron, important for overall brain health, supporting energy production and cognitive function.

 Here’s a recipe from Sweet Peas and Saffron